mandober/rust-debrief/concepts/memory/region-inference.md

   the smallest region that is greater than both R_i and R_j
 - `glb_regions(R_i, R_j) -> R_k` returns a region R_k which is
   the greatest region that is smaller than both R_i and R_j The actual region resolution algorithm is not entirely obvious, though it is also not overly complex.

 ## Snapshotting
 It is also permitted to try (and rollback) changes to the graph.
 This is done by invoking `start_snapshot()`, which returns a value.
 Then later you can call `rollback_to()` which undoes the work.
 Alternatively, you can call `commit()` which ends all snapshots.
-Snapshots can be recursive---so you can start a snapshot when another is in progress, but only the root snapshot can "commit".
+Snapshots can be recursive - so you can start a snapshot when another is in progress, but only the root snapshot can "commit".

 # Resolving constraints
 The constraint resolution algorithm is not super complex but also not entirely obvious.
 Here I describe the problem somewhat abstractly, then describe how the current code works.
 There may be other, smarter ways of doing this with which I am unfamiliar and can't be bothered to research at the moment. - NDM

 ## The problem
 Basically our input is a directed graph where nodes can be divided into two categories: region variables and concrete regions.

 Each edge `R -> S` in the graph represents a constraint that the region `R` is a subregion of the region `S`.

 Region variable nodes can have arbitrary degree.
 There is one region variable node per region variable.
-Each concrete region node is associated with some, well, concrete
-region: e.g., a free lifetime, or the region for a particular scope.
+Each concrete region node is associated with some, well, concrete region: e.g., a free lifetime, or the region for a particular scope.

 Note that there may be more than one concrete region node for a particular region value.
 Moreover, because of how the graph is built, we know that all concrete region nodes have either in-degree 1 or out-degree 1.

 Before resolution begins, we build up the constraints in a hashmap that maps `Constraint` keys to spans.
 During resolution, we construct the actual `Graph` structure that we describe here.

 ## Our current algorithm

 We divide region variables into two groups: Expanding and Contracting.

 Expanding region variables are those that have a concrete region predecessor (direct or indirect).
 Contracting region variables are all others.

 We first resolve the values of Expanding region variables and then process Contracting ones.
 We currently use an iterative, fixed-point procedure (but read on, I believe this could be replaced with a linear